 The valley flashing is not exposed in this method of valley construction, but rather, the shingles on both sides of the valley are woven together in an overlapping pattern.

-For more information on roofing terms or to speak to one of our experts about your Calgary roofing project, contact Century Roofing Limited today!
-We’ll be happy to answer all of your questions or to provide you with a free estimate.
+For more information on our roofing services or to speak to one of our experts for your new project, contact Century Roofing Limited today!
+Our team will be happy to answer all your questions.